particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BLE peer address 2024-07-23

+BLE peer address printing examples previously printed the 6-byte MAC addresses in reverse byte order.
+This has been corrected.

 ### Style update 2024-07-23

 Updated styles in the docs!
 You can change the color mode from the three dots menu in the upper right corner of the tab